nginxinc/template-repository/SUPPORT.md

 <!-- ## Commercial Support

 Commercial support for this project may be available.
-Please get in touch with [NGINX sales](https://www.nginx.com/contact-sales/) or check your contract details for more info! -->
+Please get in touch with [F5 NGINX sales](https://www.f5.com/products/get-f5/) sales or check your contract details for more info! -->

 ## Community Support